akeesari/anjikeesari/docs/developertools/cheatsheets/az-cli-cheat-sheet.md

+# Azure CLI Commands
 ## Introduction

-In this article, I am going to present a comprehensive cheat sheet of commonly used few **azure cli** commands with examples.
+In this article, I am going to present a comprehensive cheat sheet of commonly used **azure cli** commands with examples.

 The Azure command-line interface (Azure CLI) is a set of commands used to create and manage Azure resources.